 This is the official manual for the latest Org-mode release.

-macros, Babel code and include keywords in the buffer.
+expansions of macros, Babel code, and include keywords in the buffer.
 The

-may want to remove every headline in the buffer during export.
-The following
+example, removing every headline in the buffer during export:

 (defun my-headline-removal (backend) "Remove all headlines in the current buffer.
 BACKEND is the export back-end being used, as a symbol." (org-map-entries (lambda () (delete-region (point) (progn (forward-line) (point)))))) (add-hook 'org-export-before-parsing-hook 'my-headline-removal)